adarrivi/multi-ws/README.md

 ### Todo list
 - [ ] Create a web service that aggregates the result of two different endpoints using an http client in parallel
+- [ ] Use [Netflix's Hystrix](https://github.com/Netflix/Hystrix/wiki) to monitor and speed things up when the endpoints fail
 - [ ] Having tests for everything: unit, integration and functional
 - [ ] Use the [Multi thread sf4j logging](https://github.com/adarrivi/multi-thread-slf4j-logging) to log the same UUID generated request id in the different threads
 - [ ] Create a small UI showing the results